waikato-datamining/spectral-data-converter/plugins/metadata-from-name.md

   --skip                Disables the plugin, removing it from the pipeline.
                         (default: False)
   -r REGEXP, --regexp REGEXP
-                        The regular expression apply to the image name, with the 1st group being used as the meta-data value.
+                        The regular expression apply to the spectrum name, with the 1st group being used as the meta-data value.
                         (default: None)
   -k METADATA_KEY, --metadata_key METADATA_KEY
                         The key in the meta-data to store the extracted sub-